dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 Being statically typed, Kotlin might have a bit more "resistance" than Groovy.
 On the other hand, it seems to be more suitable for writing "big legacy enterprise projects".

-If you expected opinion about which language is better, sorry there won't be one.
+If you expected an opinion about which language is better, sorry there won't be one.
 Both Groovy and Kotlin are good.

 To conclude, here is the final code snippet showing strategically designed Kotlin core libraries: